chadkluck/serverless-video-converter/README.md

 # A custom domain record in Route 53 is optional, you can just use the CloudFront distribution url for testing
 cd ../YOUR_DEVOPS_SAM_CONFIG_REPO
 ./cli/config.py network PREFIX YOUR_PROJECT_NAME test
-# choose the template-network-cloudfront-oac.yml template when asked
+# choose the template-network-route53-cloudfront-s3-apigw.yml template when asked
 # Follow the prompts (You will need the OriginBucketDomainForCloudFront from the storage stack)

+# Don't forget to deploy if you skipped deployment during config
+./cli/deploy.py network PREFIX YOUR_PROJECT_NAME test
 ```

 That's it!
 Now check the pipeline and CloudFormation progress in the console!

 When you are confident with the way the application performs, you can set up a production instance that deploys from the `main` branch.
-Just replace `test` with `prod` in the above `config.py` commands.
+Just replace `test` with `prod` in the above `config.py` and `deploy.py` commands.

 ### Deployment Without 63Klabs Atlantis